China stops prominent rights lawyer from meeting German minister

 “It’s regretful, but this is the present situation in China,” Mo said.
 “I was invited, as an ordinary citizen, by a visiting foreign dignitary, and there is no legal basis for stopping me.”

-Mo said he had been able to meet German Foreign Minister Frank-Walter Steinmeier when he was in China earlier this month.
+However, Mo said he had been able to meet German Foreign Minister Frank-Walter Steinmeier earlier in the month, when he was in China.

 Hu Xingdou, a specialist in migrant issues at the Beijing Institute of Technology and an outspoken critic on social issues, said he had been invited to meet Gabriel too, but could not go as he was teaching.